Skip to main content

 Scriptural Centrality of Faith and Love

 The New Testament is unequivocal: maturity finds its roots in faith (“the assurance of things hoped for,” Hebrews 11:1) and love (“the greatest of these is love,” 1 Corinthians 13:13).
-Faith is an unwavering trust in God’s reliability, rooted in knowledge of His character and promises; love is the highest expression of conformity to Christ.
+Faith is an unwavering trust in God’s reliability, rooted in knowledge of His character and promises; love is the highest expression of knowing God and conformity to Christ.

 The Church’s growth depends fundamentally on a lived apprehension of God’s truth and the outworking of love in community.